Live power prices

 If you're interested in reducing the carbon impact of your household, the CHOICE tab in our mobile app shows you the mix of electricity in the grid at any one time, and it applies to all Kiwis, regardless of the power company you're with.
 So when the mix is dirty, you can choose to turn things off.

 Flick customers can also track their carbon emissions from electricity, and offset their impact through our partner charity, Trees That Count.

 Control what you pay with Volt

-Pay the actual cost of your bill weekly, or choose to pay a regular amount with Volt.
-By paying a regular bill that's a little higher than your normal weekly bill, you'll build up a wee stash of cash that you can then use to knock the top off a higher than normal bill.
+Pay the actual cost of your bill, or choose to pay a regular amount with Volt.
+By paying a regular bill that's a little higher than your normal bill, you'll build up a wee stash of cash that you can then use to knock the top off a higher than normal bill.
 You can open, pause and change the settings of your Volt easily in the Flick app.

 Questions?
 We've got answers